Design & Engineering Methodology for Organizations: Overview

 The DEMO methodology provides a coherent understanding of communication, information, action and organization.
-The scope is here shifted from "Information Systems Engineering" to "Business Systems Engineering", with a clear understanding of both the information and the central organizations.
+The scope is here shifted from "Information Systems Engineering" to "Enterprise Engineering", to which a clear understanding of both the information and the central organizations is central: information is a part of an enterprises organisation, implemented with ICT.

 History

+DEMO was developed at the Maastricht University and Delft University of Technology by Jan Dietz in the early 1990s, and originally stood for "Dynamic Essential Modelling of Organizations".
 The DEMO methodology is inspired on the language/action perspective, which was initially developed as a philosophy of language by J. L. Austin, John Searle and Jürgen Habermas and was built on the speech act theory.
 The language/action perspective was introduced in the field of computer science and information systems design by Fernando Flores and Terry Winograd in the 1980s.
 According to Dignum and Dietz (1997) this concept has "proven to be a new basic paradigm for Information Systems Design.
 In contrast to traditional views of data flow, the language/action perspective emphasizes what people do while communicating, how they create a common reality by means of language, and how communication brings about a coordination of their activities."

-DEMO is developed at the Delft University of Technology by Jan Dietz in the early 1990s, and originally stood for "Dynamic Essential Modelling of Organizations".
-It builds on the Language Action Perspective (LAP), which is derived from the work include John Austin, John Searle and Jürgen Habermas since the 1960s.
-It is linked to the "Natural language Information Analysis Method" (NIAM) developed by Shir Nijssen, and object-role modeling (ORM) further developed by Terry Halpin.
+DEMO is linked to the "Natural language Information Analysis Method" (NIAM) developed by Shir Nijssen, and object-role modeling (ORM) further developed by Terry Halpin, but these only touch on one of the four aspect models: the Fact Model.

-In the 1990s the name was changed to "Design & Engineering Methodology for Organizations".
+Around 2000 the name was changed to "Design & Engineering Methodology for Organizations".
 In the new millennium Jan Dietz further elaborated DEMO into "enterprise ontology", in which the graphic note of object-role modeling is integrated.
 These concepts were also developed by Dietz and others into a framework for enterprise architecture, entitled Architecture Framework (XAF).
 In the new millennium the French company Sogeti developed a methodology based on the DEMO, called Pronto.
 The further development of DEMO is supported by the international Enterprise Engineering Institute, based in Delft in The Netherlands.

-DEMO, topics
+DEMO topics

 Pattern of a business transaction

 In DEMO the basic pattern of a business transaction is composed of the following three phases: